front-commerce/developers.front-commerce.com/source/docs/advanced/performance/assets-cdn-domain.md

 ## Configuration

-Serving assets from a custom domain can be done with a simple configuration:
+Serving assets from a custom domain can be done with a configuration change:

 1. for each stores in `config/stores`, you can add a `assetsBaseUrl` entry so that for this stores, static assets and images are served from it.
 For instance:
   ```js